 - Try various positions while inserting.
 Most people prefer placing a leg up onto a toilet seat or bathtub edge.
 You can try squatting or even lying down.
 Angling your body can help and in time you will find the best position for you.

 If things are uncomfortable or painful stop and take a break.
 You can always try again in a month or two or ten.
 Your menstrual cup lasts up to 10 years so it will be there for you when you’re ready.

-Not sure when cup is the best to start with?
+Not sure which cup is the best to start with?
 Try taking the menstrual cup quiz from Period Nirvana!
-The Cup Quiz features multiple teen menstrual cup outcomes.
+The Period Nirvana quiz features multiple teen menstrual cup outcomes.